 You might uncover some courage when you sail through the forest on Canopy Ridge Farm’s 90-minute zip line tour.
 There are several zip lines, including the speedy 1,000-foot Zip Zilla, and visitors zip line rain or shine.

 If you prefer feet on the ground, try horseback riding.
 Riverside Riding Stables’ three trails offer options for riders as young as 2 years old.
-Its 2-hour ride takes you through a river and over a mountain trail.
+Its two-hour ride takes you through a river and over a mountain trail.
 Family-owned Cedar Creek Stables offers three trails, too.
 Overlook is its most popular and winds along a mountain ridge.

-Several wineries – Russian Chapel Hills, Mountain Brook Vineyards, Overmountain Vineyards and Parker Binns Vineyard – are tucked in the foothills and mountains that surround the resort.
+Several wineries – Russian Chapel Hills, Mountain Brook Vineyards, Overmountain Vineyards and Parker Binns Vineyard – are tucked in the foothills and mountains that surround the accommodations.
 Their operators love explaining the wine-making process and pouring tastes.
-If you’d like more of a learning experience, reserve a spot on the resort’s weekly tour, which visits four wineries and includes tastings and lunch.
+If you’d like more of a learning experience, reserve a spot on the weekly tour, which visits four wineries and includes tastings and lunch.

-Historic downtown Hendersonville is off Interstate 26 and a short drive from the resort.
+Historic downtown Hendersonville is off Interstate 26 and a short drive from the grounds.
 Stroll 16 blocks of galleries, restaurants and 70-plus unique stores, including the venerable Mast General Store and its candy-filled barrels.
 Hendersonville is also home to the North Carolina Apple Festival, which is held over Labor Day weekend.
 Continue north to George Vanderbilt’s 250-room Biltmore in Asheville.
 The self-guided tour takes you back a century, explaining life and work at the country’s largest private home and its acres of manicured gardens.
 Afterward, cruise the Blue Ridge Parkway to Milepost 305 and Grandfather Mountain.
 Explore the wildlife exhibits, nature museum, hiking trails and picnic areas there before crossing the Mile High Swinging Bridge.